-The Company holds a 5.7% to 20.2% net profit interest in the Bellavista property, located near Miramar, Costa Rica.
-Glencairn Gold Corporation ("Glencairn") owns a 100% working interest in the property, which is an open pit, heap leach, gold mine and which achieved commercial production in December 2005.
-In July 2007, Glencairn suspended mining operations due to ground movement and heavy rainfall causing surface erosion and deep seated ground creep in some areas of the mine site.
-The Company has a net profit interest in Bellavista which entitles the Company to 5.67% of the net profits during the first payback period, increasing to 10.40% during the second payback period and then to 20.24% of net profits thereafter.
-Thirty-five percent of this net profit interest will reduce the net profit interest to be received from Glencairn until \$317,741 in advance royalty payments are repaid.
+The Company held a 5.7% to 20.2% net profit interest in the Bellavista property, located near Miramar, Costa Rica.
+Central Sun Mining Inc. (formerly, Glencairn Gold Corporation) ("Central Sun") owns a 100% working interest in the property, which was an open pit, heap leach, gold mine and which achieved commercial production in December 2005.
+In July 2007, Central Sun suspended mining operations due to ground movement and heavy rainfall causing surface erosion and deep seated ground creep in some areas of the mine site.
+The Company had a net profit interest in Bellavista which entitled the Company to 5.67% of the net profits during the first payback period, increasing to 10.40% during the second payback period and then to 20.24% of net profits thereafter.
+Thirty-five percent of this net profit interest will reduce the net profit interest to be received from Central Sun until \$317,741 in advance royalty payments are repaid.
+In July 2008, the Company entered into a purchase and sale agreement for the sale of all its 78.5% interest in the subsidiary which holds the net profit interest in the Bellavista property, for CAD\$250,000 of which CAD\$125,000 was received upon signing of the agreement in July 2008 and the balance of CAD\$125,000 payable on or before August 29, 2008.

-Management's Discussion and Analysis For the Nine Months Ended September 30, 2007 (expressed in United States dollars)
+Management's Discussion and Analysis For the Six Months Ended June 30, 2008 (expressed in United States dollars)